Our Family of Companies

 • Securitized products can provide investors diversification relative to other fixed-income sectors.

-• While many investors may dismiss this segment of the fixed income market as “too risky,” it is our objective to highlight the changes following the Great Financial Crisis (GFC), as well as the structural appeal and relative value of securitized products.
+• While some investors may dismiss this segment of the fixed income market as "too risky," it is our objective to highlight the changes following the Great Financial Crisis (GFC), as well as the structural appeal and relative value of securitized products.

 What are Securitized Products?

 Securitized products are the second-largest segment of the entire U.S. Bond market, comprising $14 trillion (25% of the market) and surpassed in size only by U.S. Treasuries at $24 trillion.
 Corporate Bonds, while generally perceived to be more commonplace than securitized products, are surprisingly a smaller portion of the market, at $10 trillion (19% of the market).
 The remaining $7 trillion is split across smaller sectors including municipal bonds, government agency debt, and money markets.
-The securitized products market encompasses both Mortgage Backed Securities (MBS) and Asset Backed Securities (ABS), which fall into two categories: agency (securities backed by key government agencies including Fannie Mae, Freddie Mac, and Ginnie Mae), and non-agency (securities without the support of a government entity).
+The securitized products market encompasses both Mortgage-Backed Securities (MBS) and Asset Backed Securities (ABS), which fall into two categories: agency (securities backed by key government agencies including Fannie Mae, Freddie Mac, and Ginnie Mae), and non-agency (securities without the support of a government entity).
 The focus of this paper is on the non-government guaranteed, or non-agency, segment of the securitized products market.
 This segment comprises just over 5% of the total U.S. bond market, or $3.1 trillion (Figure 1).

 Figure 1.
 The U.S. Bond Market is Over $55 Trillion